Oliver Hazard Perry-class frigate: Related legislation

 The Naval Vessel Transfer Act of 2013 authorized the transfer of Curts and McClusky to Mexico, and the sale of Taylor, Gary, Carr, and Elrod to the Taipei Economic and Cultural Representative Office in the United States (which is the Taiwan agency designated under the Taiwan Relations Act) for about $10 million each.

 Considered for reactivation

-On 13 June 2017, the Chief of Naval Operations, Admiral John M. Richardson announced that U.S. Navy officials were looking into the possibility of recommissioning several Oliver Hazard Perry-class frigates from its inactive fleet to help build up and support President Donald Trump's proposed 355-ship navy plan.
-On 11 December 2017, the Navy decided against reactivating the class, citing that reactivating the ships would prove too costly.
+On 13 June 2017, Chief of Naval Operations Admiral John M. Richardson said the Navy was looking into the possibility of recommissioning several Oliver Hazard Perry-class frigates from its inactive fleet to support President Donald Trump's proposed 355-ship navy plan.
+On 11 December 2017, the Navy decided against reactivating the class, saying it would cost too much.